United States v. Hansen

 United States v.
-Hansen (Docket 22-179) is a pending United States Supreme Court case about whether a federal law that criminalizes encouraging or inducing illegal immigration is unconstitutionally overbroad, violating the First Amendment right to free speech.
+Hansen, 599 U.S. 762 (2023), was a United States Supreme Court case about whether a federal law that criminalizes encouraging or inducing illegal immigration is unconstitutionally overbroad, violating the First Amendment right to free speech.

 Background

 Helaman Hansen operated an adult adoption program which he falsely claimed would lead to citizenship for undocumented immigrants.
 He persuaded victims to illegally come to the United States or overstay their visas.
 In a 2017 federal court trial, a jury convicted him of multiple counts of mail fraud, wire fraud, and encouraging or inducing illegal immigration for financial gain.
 The district court sentenced Hansen to 20 years in prison.

 The two counts of encouraging or inducing were for violations of 8 U.S.C. § 1324(a)(1)(A)(iv), which states that it is a crime to "encourage[] or induce[] an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law".
 Hansen appealed to the U.S. Court of Appeals for the Ninth Circuit, arguing that this provision was unconstitutionally overbroad under the First Amendment.

-Meanwhile, the Court of Appeals was deciding another case, United States v.
+Meanwhile, the Court of Appeals was considering another case, United States v.
 Sineneng-Smith, involving the same First Amendment question, and put Hansen's case on hold.
 Sineneng-Smith went to the Supreme Court, but the Supreme Court in 2020 decided that case on a procedural issue without deciding the First Amendment question.

-Afterwards, the court of appeals resumed Hansen's case, ruling in Hansen's favor that the law was overbroad and unconstitutional.
+Afterwards, the court of appeals decided Hansen's case, ruling in Hansen's favor that the law was overbroad and unconstitutional.
+The court subsequently denied a petition for rehearing en banc.
 The government petitioned to the Supreme Court, which agreed to hear the case.